NORTHLAND PROPERTY MARKET UPDATE ON RESULTS FOR FEBRUARY 2020

-In a SNAPSHOT WHANGAREI: Volume was up, median price was up but it is still taking longer to sell compared to last year.
+In a SNAPSHOT : Volume is UP, median price is UP, but it is taking longer to sell compared to last year with days to sell sitting on average at 55 days.

 NATIONAL OVERVIEW: (by REINZ)

-Median house prices across New Zealand increased by 6.6% in September to a record high of $597,000, up from $560,000 in September 2018.
-These results are in line with the REINZ House Price Index (HPI) which saw property values increase 3.6% annually, according to the latest data from the Real Estate Institute of New Zealand (REINZ).
+Median house prices across New Zealand increased by 14.3% in February to a new record median price of $640,000, up from $560,000 in February 2019.
+This was the largest percentage increase in 53 months according to the latest data from the Real Estate Institute of New Zealand (REINZ).

 NATIONAL MARKET KEY INDICATORS: